Before the trip

 Our trips are advertised on the walks calendar as well as on the mailing list.
 If you joined the club, you are probably subscribed to the mailing list already, so you will get an email as soon as a new trip comes up.

 Once you found a trip that interests you, log into the member area and sign up for the trip.
-Note, that it is always the trip leader’s decision whether she will take you along.
+Note, that it is always the trip leader’s decision whether they will take you along.
 If everything is ok, your trip leader will send you an email confirming that you are on the trip.
+Please only sign up for trips if you’re fairly sure you can make it.
+Many of our trips are full-day walks and require all-day availability, so if you have plans for the evening, you’ll most likely not make it.
+Plus, trips can run late, and unexpected events can happen.
+Trips also often start early at 7-8 am, and if you sleep in and miss your train, you’ll not be able to join the trip.

-Often trip leaders will ask you for your previous experience on the sign-up form.
-It is important to describe your experience in detail.
+Often, trip leaders will ask you for your previous experience on the sign-up form.
+It is important to describe your experience in detail- trip leaders don’t like vague descriptions such as “some” and “a lot”.
 For example, what kind of trips you have done in the past, how long and where.
 If you have been on SUBW trips before, it is best to write which trips you have been on and who your trip leader was.
 This helps to get an idea of your experience and whether you would enjoy the trip.
-It is best, to be honest.
+It is best to be honest.
 Because if you come on a trip that is beyond your capabilities, you are likely to have a bad time and won’t enjoy the trip.
 You might even ruin it for other people, too.
 And lastly, on some trips, it is outright dangerous if you don’t have the necessary skills.

 Before the trip, your trip leader will send around an email explaining some details about the trip, where to meet up and what to bring.
-If you still have any questions afterwards, just email or call the trip leader.
+These emails can be a long read, especially if it’s a camping or a canyoning trip.
+It is still very important that you read through the entire email carefully, as they do contain a lot of important information.
+If you still have any questions afterwards, just email the trip leader.

 If, for whatever reason, you can’t come on the trip anymore, please, please let your trip leader know.
 There is nothing more frustrating than waiting at the beginning of a walk and people not showing up.
 Also, trips are often full and people are on a waitlist.
-If you tell your trip leader early that you can’t make it, she can give your spot to someone else.
+If you tell your trip leader early that you can’t make it, they can give your spot to someone else.
+Showing up to trips on time increases your chances of being accepted for future trips.

 What to bring